 For students who have never filled out a scholarship application before or for those students who are interested in knowing more about what we ask on our particular application, we are providing the following worksheet to help you prepare to complete our online application.
-You can download the Pride Foundation Scholarship Application Worksheet and learn more about our scholarship application and have a practice run through answering the questions before you begin the online application.
+You can download a worksheet from our APPLY NOW page and learn more about our scholarship application and have a practice run through answering the questions before you begin the online application.

 If you are looking for general tips on completing Pride Foundation or any other scholarship application, we suggest you read this excellent scholarship application tips worksheet.
 It has useful advice on how to complete an application, tips for writing stellar essays, asking for references, and ways to make your scholarship search more productive!

 The following are useful sites for students searching for scholarships!

 Campus Pride – student leaders and campus groups working to create a safer college environment for LGBTQ students provide many resources including a scholarship database.

 Equity Foundation – several scholarships for LGBTQ and ally students from Oregon.
 Each scholarship has its own separate application.

 FinAid – a list of scholarships and advice for LGBTQ students pursuing higher education.
 There is also useful general financial aid information available on this site.